The winter seasonal journal is special. It records the surprising things that happen in this quiet, sleepy season.

 Nature in winter is a time of struggle and beauty.
 Winter signals the end of a long productive year.
 Plants shut down making food, animals migrate to warmer climates and humans snuggle up and stay indoors.

-The winter is perfect time to start closely studying nature.
+The winter is a perfect time to start closely studying nature.
 It is easier simply because there is less stuff around.
 Fewer birds, fewer trees with leaves, just less going on.

 The Stokes Guide to Nature in Winter by Donald and Lillian Stokes is my all-time favorite ecology and identification guide to nature study in winter.
 It covers galls, abandoned birds nest, tracks in the snow, identifying bare tree branches, dead weeds and interesting natural history facts.